fservida/gemino/README.md

 [![Build Status](https://travis-ci.com/fservida/gemino.svg?branch=master)](https://travis-ci.com/fservida/gemino)
 ## gemino file duplicator

-Gemino is a file duplicator with advanced capabilities useful for copying forensics datasets.
+Gemino is a file duplicator with advanced capabilities useful for copying forensics datasets and doing logical acquisitions.

-This is born as a small project to help in my workflow, it could not suit all needs, and I 100% do not guarantee it to be bug free because, YOLO.
+This was born as a small project to help in my workflow, and has since evolved into a more complete tool with support for log files and forensic containers.

 ### Features